-9.3 Company Engagement and Engagement through Partnership
+9.3 Company engagement and engagement through partnership

-The Fund's strategy is to engage with its investee companies either on its own or through partnerships on a range of financially material ESG investment factors to protect and increase shareholder value.
+The Fund's strategy is to engage with its investee companies either on its own or through its external investment managers, or through partnerships on a range of financially material ESG investment factors to protect and increase shareholder value.
 These partnerships include:

-- The Local Authority Pension Fund Forum (LAPFF): a voluntary association of the majority of Local Authority pension funds based in the UK with combined assets of over £300bn.
-Membership of LAPFF provides the Fund with independent research and advice on RI risks of companies to inform further stakeholder engagement; advice on the governance practices of companies; and a forum to engage with companies to improve governance practices - LGPS Central Limited: The Fund's pooled investment operator - Hermes EOS: Hermes EOS is engaged by LGPS Central Limited to expand the scope of its engagement programme, especially to reach non-UK companies
+• The Local Authority Pension Fund Forum (LAPFF)

+A voluntary association of the majority of Local Authority pension funds based in the UK with combined assets of over £350bn.
+Membership of LAPFF provides the Fund with independent research and advice on RI risks of companies to inform further stakeholder engagement; advice on the governance practices of companies; and a forum to engage with companies to improve governance practices.

+LGPS Central Limited

+The Fund's pooled investment operator.

+• Hermes EOS

+Hermes EOS is engaged by LGPS Central Limited to expand the scope of its engagement programme, especially to reach non-UK companies.